mauceano/scripts/dmaas/powershell/sql/restoreSQL-CCS-hedp2023dec/README.md

 This script restores one or more (or all) databases from the specified SQL server (not including the system databases).

+## Credits

+Both script and readme are entirely based on the work from [Brian Seltzer](https://github.com/bseltz-cohesity/)

 ## Warning

 This script can overwrite production data if you ask it to.
 Make sure you know what you are doing and test thoroughly before using in production!!!